 - Completed six weeks of teaching practice in a Waldorf school (or within 1 year of the end of the course).

 - The SEN Code of Practice and the Graduated Approach

 These areas of learning and study are by no means meant to be exhaustive.
 As is the case in the Steiner-Waldorf classroom, our intention is to ‘light fires.’

 Annual fees cover the tuition costs of ten weekends and two weeks.
 They also include all guided learning between weekends, study packs and handouts.

-Fees, payment options and refund criteria for the Art of Teaching course are identical to those for the Art of Education course of the preceeding year – please refer to the Art of Education course page for details of fees for the Art of Teaching course starting in September 2021.
+Fees, payment options and refund criteria for the second year of the course are identical to those for the first year (see Art of Education Page for details of future courses)